Show the pattern of the colonial infrastructure and explain why the transport systems ran perpendicular from the interior to the coast.

 Infrastructure was built to connect important economic zones, such as:

-- Plantations (e.g. in Kilimanjaro and Morogoro),
+- Plantations For Example Kilimanjaro and Tanga.

-- Mining centers (e.g. in Shinyanga and Geita),
+- Mining centers like Shinyanga and Geita.

 This network made it easy to transfer goods, collect taxes, and ensure efficient operation of the colonial economy.